sofia100/Multilingual_project/README.md

 # Analysing Lexical Ambiguity in Indic Machine Translation Systems

-This project is a part of my MTech Project at CDS IISc Bengaluru.
+This project is my MTech Project at CDS IISc Bengaluru.
 The aim is to analyse wether the *patriarchial bias is amplied* or not by the *Indic MT models* while translating **ambiguous English relations**.

 ## Ambiguous English relations considered:
 - Grandmother